kavehtehrani/gnome-speech2text/README.md

 make install
 ```

-This will install the extension, but you have to manually install the dependencies listed above for your linux distro.
 After installation the first-time you use the extension you will get a pop-up how to install the d-bus service.

 ### First Time Setup